 Along with other technologies such as light diffusing and vacuum insulated panels, over 13,000 square feet of View Smart Glass is installed on the majority of the vertical glazing of the south, west, and east façades.

-“The low sun angle presents glare issues for building occupants,” says James Dougherty, managing principal for RIM Architects.
+“The low sun angle presents glare issues for building occupants,” says James Dougherty, Managing Principal for RIM Architects.
 “If you want to enjoy the view but not have the glare, it presents a real challenge.
-So, View Dynamic Glass, through its automatic controls can regulate the glare, but still preserve the fantastic view of this land that we love.”
+So, View Smart Glass, through its automatic controls can regulate the glare, but still preserve the fantastic view of this land that we love.”

 Views and connection to the outdoors are preserved with View Smart Glass, creating an enhanced work environment for all occupants.
 According to an initial energy and benefits model, View Smart Glass will enable a 22 percent reduction in peak-cooling load, allowing for a smaller overall HVAC system.
 3,105 annual hours of potential glare are mitigated with a solution that allows occupants to keep the view while blocking the glare.